Nebbiolo: Winemaking

-In the most notable expression of Nebbiolo, the wines of Barolo, there is division between what is considered a "traditional" approach to Nebbiolo and a "modernist" approach.
+In the most notable expression of Nebbiolo, the wines of Barolo, there is a division between what is considered a "traditional" approach to Nebbiolo and a "modernist" approach.
 The roots of both styles can trace their history to the early "pre-technology" production of Nebbiolo.
 Prior to the advent of temperature-controlled fermentation, the late harvest dates for Nebbiolo meant that the wines began fermentation when the weather turned cold.
 These cool temperatures would delay fermentation for several days, extending the maceration period and extraction of phenolic compounds such as tannins.
-When fermentation did begin, temperatures would reach excessive levels of 95-100 °F (35-38 °C), which would drastically reduce potential aromas and flavors.
-With the high levels of tannins, these early Barolos would require five years or more of aging in oak barrels to soften some of the astringency.
+When fermentation did begin, temperatures would reach excessive levels of 95-100 °F (35-38 °C), which would drastically reduce potential aromas and flavours.
+With the high levels of tannins, these early Barolos would require five years or more of ageing in oak barrels to soften some of the astringency.
 Lack of understanding of proper hygiene led to less sanitary conditions than what both traditional and modernist producers maintain today.
-Those conditions led to the development of bacterial infection of cement fermentation tanks and old wood barrels, which contributed to the development of off flavors and potential wine faults that would require at least 24 hours decanting to alleviate.
+Those conditions led to the development of bacterial infection of cement fermentation tanks and old wood barrels, which contributed to the development of off flavours and potential wine faults that would require at least 24 hours decanting to alleviate.

-Today's winemaking for both traditionalists and modernists include strict hygiene controls and the use of some modern winemaking equipment.
-Rather than fall into one hardline camp or the other, many producers take a middle ground approach that utilizes some modernist techniques along with traditional winemaking.
+Today's winemaking for both traditionalists and modernists includes strict hygiene controls and the use of some modern winemaking equipment.
+Rather than fall into one hardline camp or the other, many producers take a middle-ground approach that utilizes some modernist techniques along with traditional winemaking.
 In general, the traditional approach to Nebbiolo involves long maceration periods of 20 to 30 days and the use of older large botti size barrels.
-The modern approach to Nebbiolo utilizes shorter maceration periods of 7 to 10 days and cooler fermentation temperatures between 82 and 86 F that preserve fruit flavors and aromas.
+The modern approach to Nebbiolo utilizes shorter maceration periods of 7 to 10 days and cooler fermentation temperatures between 82 and 86 F that preserve fruit flavours and aromas.
 Towards the end of the fermentation period, the cellars are often heated to encourage the start of malolactic fermentation which softens some of Nebbiolo's harsh acidity.
-Modern winemakers tend to favor smaller barrels of new oak that need only a couple years to soften the tannic grip of the wines.
+Modern winemakers tend to favour smaller barrels of new oak that need only a couple of years to soften the tannic grip of the wines.
 As new oak imparts notes of vanilla, it has the potential to cover up the characteristic rose notes of Nebbiolo.